HaldInc/HaldInc.github.io/VelocityX/readme.md

 ---

-CAD design is done in Autodesk Fusion.
+All CAD is design in Autodesk Fusion.
 Animations in Blender.
+All 3D print is done on my FlashForge Creater Pro II.